-When complete, the first component of 55C2 will be a new, four-lane highway with a 60-foot median along the Southern Beltway mainline, state Route 0576.
+The first component of 55C2 was a new, four-lane highway with a 60-foot median along the Southern Beltway mainline, state Route 0576.

-The design also includes widening a three-mile stretch of I-79, from four lanes to six lanes.
-The widening will occur in the interstate’s existing median, both northbound and southbound.
-The bifurcated roadway will require moment slabs with toe walls to support the extra 24 feet of proposed pavement in both directions.
+The design also included widening a three-mile stretch of I-79 from four lanes to six lanes.
+The widening occurred in the interstate’s existing median, both northbound and southbound.
+The bifurcated roadway required moment slabs with toe walls to support the extra 24 feet of proposed pavement in both directions.

-The team will implement a multiple-phase, traffic-control plan to maintain two lanes of traffic at all times.
-The plan will protect the traveling public while the construction team widens the two existing mainline structures and builds two new multi-span structures, allowing state Route 0576 to pass underneath I-79.
+The team implemented a multiple-phase traffic-control plan to maintain two lanes of traffic at all times.
+The plan protected the traveling public while the construction team widened the two existing mainline structures and built two new multi-span structures, allowing state Route 0576 to pass underneath I-79.

-A second component, currently under construction, includes the relocating of 6,500 feet of Morganza Road and relocating 4,800 feet of Morgan Road.
+A second component included relocating 6,500 feet of Morganza Road and 4,800 feet of Morgan Road.

 The team designed a roundabout at the intersection of Morganza and Morgan Roads.
-The roundabout provides efficient traffic operations with a smaller footprint—less pavement, less maintenance, less operation costs—and ultimately a safer intersection.
+The roundabout provides efficient traffic operations with a smaller footprint—less pavement, less maintenance, and less operation costs—and, ultimately, a safer intersection.

-When complete, the project will reduce congestion, provide safer travel, and increase development opportunities in the area.
+The project reduces congestion, provides safer travel, and increases development opportunities in the area.